Ocute: De Soto expedition (1540)

-La Tama and later history
+La Tama and later history (1540-1630)

 The paramount chiefdom changed substantially in the late 16th century.
 A large impetus was apparently the founding of Spanish St. Augustine in 1565, which caused Indian polities to realign in response to the new regional power center.
 Ocute's population dispersed from the mound centers in favor of decentralized farmsteads, and some began migrating into Spanish Florida.
 The mounds themselves were no longer used after about 1580.
 However, the total population continued increasing until about 1600.
 In this period, Altamaha eclipsed Ocute as the paramount town; contemporary Spanish records refer to the province as "La Tama", derived from Altamaha.
+Perhaps this was due to southern trade to the Atlantic, perhaps it was the gifts brought by De Soto that enriched Zamuno's prestige.

-The Spanish sent several expeditions to La Tama between 1597 and 1628, beginning with a Franciscan mission that hoped to proselytize the province.
+The Spanish sent several expeditions to La Tama between 1597 and 1628, beginning with a Franciscan mission that hoped to proselytize the province, the Chozas Expedition.
+He encountered La Tama (altamaha), Quaque (ocute), Talufa (patofa), and Usatipa (the little river chiefdom?).
 The mission was warmly received in Altamaha, where the people nominally accepted Christianity.
-At Ocute, however, the chief threatened to kill them if they proceeded, invoking De Soto's invasion, and Altamaha also became hostile, so the mission returned to Spanish territory.
+At Ocute, however, the chief threatened to kill them if they proceeded, a memory of the De Soto's invasion, and Altamaha also became hostile, so the mission returned to Spanish territory.
 A military venture in 1602 found La Tama to be a fertile, populous province, and the chief of La Tama visited Spanish Governor Pedro de Ibarra in Guale in 1604.
 The Spanish determined La Tama would be a valuable region to colonize, but never realized their plans to do so.

 In the 1620s, the Spanish sent five military expeditions to investigate rumors of mines and other Europeans in the interior, but only two reached La Tama, in 1625 and 1627.
 The first crossed the Wilderness of Ocute but was turned back at Cofitachequi due to the old war, while the second was allowed into Cofitachequi.
 After this, Spanish expansion efforts focused on the Timucua and Apalachee provinces west of St. Augustine rather than Georgia.